JumaJuiceTime/TheHundredSaints/Getting Started/Character Statistics.md

 ===== Kindred =====

-A character may be human or one of a number of types of fantastic intelligent creatures that live in Dolmenwood.
+A character may be human or one of a number of types of fantastic intelligent creatures that live in tbd.
 Each Kindred has a number of special traits, from fairy magic to bonuses in combat.
 The Kindreds players may choose from are: breggle, elf, grimalkin, human, mossling, woodgrue.

 **Size:** A character’s Kindred determines their size: either human-sized (Medium) or smaller than human-sized (Small).